5th April - 4th May 2017

 - The Sendai Framework and Post-2015 disaster risk challenge.

 - Final Examination

 This is an online course, so you'll need to have a computer with an Internet connection, and you'll need a web-browser (you can use IE or FireFox).
 All the course materials you'll need to complete this course are provided in the course modules.
 You will not need to purchase any additional materials, resources, or books.
 You will also have the opportunity of experiencing the best online training platform.

-This course aims at project staff, advisers, volunteers, women activist, humanitarian workers, disaster risk managers, gender desk officers and consultants, involved in facilitating integration of non discriminatory behaviour and equality between men and women.
-Candidates should have a good written command of English language and good competence and comfort with computer and internet use.
+This course aims at United Nations staff, humanitarian workers, social workers, law enforcement officials, development actors, women activists, research officers, disaster risk managers, gender desk officers and consultants, involved in facilitating integration of non discriminatory behaviour and equality between men and women.

 Award of the Certificates: